Touran Mirhadi: Early life

-Fazlollah Mirhadi, who was Touran's father, left Iran in 1909 to study mechanical and structural engineering in Germany.
+Fazlollah Mirhadi, Touran's father, left Iran in 1909 to study mechanical and structural engineering in Germany.
 He was part of the first wave of Iranians to study abroad after the Iranian Constitutional Revolution.
 Many of these young Iranians, Mirhadi among them, were interested not only in western science and technology but also progressive social and political ideas of the modern world.

 Fazlollah met Touran's German mother, Greta Dietrich, during the difficult years of the First World War.
 In spite of Greta's strict Catholic upbringing and the objections of her parents, the two got married and returned to Iran in 1919.
 Touran was the fourth of five children born to Fazlollah and Greta.
 The young German, who was a sculptor and had studied art in the University of Munich, focused her life on her children but stayed connected to the arts through her association with the Kamal Almolk Institute in Tehran.
 Greta raised her children as Iranian but ensured that they stayed connected to Europe by teaching them German and French and tutoring them in European history, art and culture.

 When the Allies occupied Iran during the Second World War, all Iranians with connections to Germany were interned.
 Faslollah Mirhadi, who had played a prominent role in building the Iranian railroad, was imprisoned for 13 months during 1941 and 1942.
 During that time, Greta managed all the affairs of the household and kept them afloat by renting the house that later became the site for the Farhad School.

 Greta's character and determination, her perspective on life and children, and her broad knowledge that her children accumulated under her tutelage, were central to Touran's worldview and her love of children and education.